Over the past 12 years, I've been raising a son with ADHD. It hasn't been easy, but it hasn't been horribly hard either.

-Oh and the list could go on and on…… probably for at least another 100 bullet points…
+Oh, and the list could go on and on…… probably for at least another 100 bullet points…

 Anyway, we went back to the long drawing board of struggling with our oldest who is 15 and thinks NOT doing his homework is okay.
 So we devised a plan.
 He wants to get his ears pierced when he turns 16.
 We’re okay with that.
-HOWEVER, we told him he had to do the following without any fighting, arguing, etc:
+However, we told him he had to do the following without any fighting, arguing, etc:

-- Homework done by 5pm daily
+- Homework is to be done by 5 pm daily

 - Attitude has to be changed completely

 - Stop throwing temper tantrums like a 2yr old